 The Interim Pharmacy Expansion was made up of three discrete but related projects: renovations to existing lab space into cleanroom space for USP 797-compliant sterile compounding, the build-out of USP 800 hazardous and non-hazardous drug storage areas for, and creation of a new mechanical room to support these functions.
-The scope of construction included pre-demolition testing, adjusting, and balancing, installation of negative air barriers, demolition of existing space, installation of new cleanroom wall and ceiling panels, lab, and scientific equipment, and utility shutdowns to tie into the existing building.
+The scope of construction included pre-demolition testing, adjusting, balancing, installation of negative air barriers, demolition of existing space, installation of new cleanroom wall and ceiling panels, lab and scientific equipment, and utility shutdowns to tie into the existing building.

 Pharmacy compounding, the science of creating personalized medicines for patients, has become a specialization due to the costs of developing new medicines and the rise of bulk medicine manufacturing.
-As a research institution, NIH still performs compounding, and it is a vital part of their work to discover new treatments.
+As a research institution, NIH still performs compounding and it is a vital part of their work to discover new treatments.
 The new sterile compounding suites allow scientists to increase the production capacity of medicines for Clinical Center patients.